HelleniQ Energy: Ownership

-The company is transitioning from a government-owned enterprise to a privately held enterprise.
-21.8% of its shares are available to the public through a float on the Athens Stock Exchange, with the Greek government retaining 35.5% and Paneuropean Oil and Industrial Holdings S.A. (a Latsis family holding company) owning the remaining 45.5% of outstanding shares.
+As of December 31, 2025, Paneuropean Oil and Industrial Holdings (Cyprus) Limited owned 40.41% of Helleniq, the Hellenic Corporation of Assets and Participations held 31.18%, while the remaining 28.41% were freely traded.

-The chairman of the board of directors is Mr. Yannis Papathanasiou and the Chief Executive Officer of the company is Mr. Andreas Shiamishis.
+The chairman of the board of directors is Spilios Livanos and the chief executive officer of the company is Andreas Shiamishis.

 Response to the 2022 Russian invasion of Ukraine

 Hellenic Petroleum, has continued its operations involving Russian crude oil despite the 2022 Russian invasion of Ukraine, which has drawn widespread international condemnation and economic sanctions against Russia.
 While the company has sought alternative suppliers, such as Saudi Arabia, Russian crude still accounted for approximately 15% of its intake in the second half of 2021.
 According to research by Yale School of Management, which assesses corporate responses to the invasion, Hellenic Petroleum falls into the "Grade D" category of "Holding Off New Investments/Development."
 This classification indicates that the company has postponed future investments or developments but continues substantive business operations involving Russian oil.
 This stance has drawn criticism as it sustains economic ties with Russia, a country engaged in aggressive actions that have resulted in severe humanitarian crises and civilian casualties in Ukraine.